3mmaRand/teaching-modules/overview.md

 Forwards approach to packages: devtools and rstudio
 overview of development process; needs rtools/XCode/`r-base-dev`, git recommended

-Ref: Chapter 4 Package structure and state
+Ref: Packages Chapter 4 Package structure and state

 #### Learning Objectives

 At the end of this module the successful learner will be able to:

-* explain the rationale for wrting packages
+* explain the rationale for writing packages
 * find and explore their own package library/libraries
 * describe the different states a package can be in
 * describe the key components of a package
 * outline the development of a package using devtools

 #### Prerequisites

 * r user, otherwise very few
 * r and rstudio installed

 ---

+### Setting up your system

+#### Outline

-### Setting up your system to develop version controlled package with `devtools` in RStudio
+Setting up your system to develop version controlled package with `devtools` in RStudio

 R version, Rstudio versions  - discuss but should have been done
 packages needed: devtools, roxygen2, testthat, knitr  - ditto